 Hypertension is a prevalent condition that affects approximately 66.9 million people in the United States.
-It is estimated that about 20-40% of the adult population has hypertension; the majority of people over age 65 have a hypertension diagnosis (1,2).
-Winter noted that 1 in 3 American adults have hypertension and the lifetime risk of developing hypertension is 90% (3).
+It is estimated that about 20-40 percent of the adult population has hypertension; the majority of people over aged 65 have a hypertension diagnosis (1,2).
+Winter noted that 1 in 3 American adults have hypertension and the lifetime risk of developing hypertension is 90 percent (3).
 The African American population or non-Hispanic Blacks, the elderly, diabetics and those with chronic kidney disease are at increased risk of stroke, myocardial infarction and renal disease.
-Non-Hispanic Blacks have the highest prevalence at 38.6% (3).
+Non-Hispanic Blacks have the highest prevalence at 38.6 percent (3).
 Hypertension is a major risk factor for ischemic heart disease, left ventricular hypertrophy, renal failure, stroke and dementia (2).
-Prevention of hypertension and the treatment of established hypertension are complementary approaches to reducing CVD risk in the population, but prevention of hypertension provides the optimal means of reducing risk and avoiding harmful consequences.
+Prevention of hypertension and the treatment of established hypertension provides the optimal means of reducing risk and avoiding harmful consequences.
 Periodic BP screening can identify individuals who develop elevated BP over time.
-More frequent BP screening may be particularly important for individuals with elevated ASCVD risk (4).
+More frequent BP screening may be particularly important for individuals with elevated atherosclerotic cardiovascular disease (ASCVD) risk (4).

 Hypertension is the most common reason for adult office visits other than pregnancy.
 Garrison stated that in 2007, 42 million ambulatory visits were attributed to hypertension (5).
 It also has the highest utilization of prescription drugs.
-Numerous resources and treatment options are available, yet only about 40- 50% of the hypertensive patients have their blood pressure under control (<140/90) (1,2).
+Numerous resources and treatment options are available, yet only about 40- 50 percent of the hypertensive patients have their blood pressure under control (<140/90) (1,2).
 In addition to medication non-compliance, poor outcomes are also attributed to poor adherence to lifestyle changes such as a low-sodium diet, weight loss, increased exercise and limiting alcohol intake.
 Many adults find it difficult to continue medications and lifestyle changes when they are asymptomatic.
 Symptoms of elevated blood pressure usually do not occur until secondary problems arise such as with vascular diseases (myocardial infarction, stroke, heart failure and renal insufficiency) (2).